 You will have a named supervisor or supervisors, normally as indicated in your offer letter, who will have overall responsibility for the direction of your work on behalf of your department.
-Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least four times per term.
-A more typical pattern is at least once a week until you reach the stage of writing up your thesis.
+Typically, you should expect to have meetings with your supervisor or a member of the supervisory team with a frequency of at least once a fortnight averaged across the year.
 The regularity of these meetings may be subject to variations according to the time of the year, and the stage you are at in your research programme.